Digital inclusion gap

 • Does the difference in digital inclusion between people with disability and the Australian population vary by language background?

 The data in the graph and the table below show the difference in digital inclusion between people with disability (aged 18 and over) and the Australian population, by language background.
-In 2021, for people with a language background other than English (LOTE), the score difference in digital inclusion between people with disability and the Australian population was 6.7.
-It was 9.1 for people with a non-LOTE background.
+In 2024, the score difference in digital inclusion between people with disability and the Australian population was 6.4 for people with a language background other than English (LOTE).
+It was 10.6 for people with a Non-LOTE background.

 Source: Australian Digital Inclusion Index (ADII) | Data source overview